2019 Nima del Mes

 octubre 2019

-jonathan (California, United States)
+jonathan (California, United States of America)

 Jonathan van Harmelen is currently a PhD student in history at UC Santa Cruz specializing in the history of Japanese-American incarceration.
 He was introduced to Discover Nikkei by author Greg Robinson, co-authoring an article in April of this year.
 Since then, he has been contributing diverse stories related to Japanese Americans.